Carl Schlegel: Early U.S. Gay Activist, 1906-1907, by Jonathan Ned Katz

 [17] Monthly Report, beginning of October 1903, p.
 16. Additional research in the police court records of Schwäbisch Gmünd in Baden-Württemberg might provide more information about Schlegel's case.

-[1] Monthly Report of the Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee), beginning of November, 2003. <Page and Exact date?>
+[18] Monthly Report of the Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee), beginning of November, 1903.
+The exact date is not available.

 [20] Jahrbuch für sexuelle Zwischenstufen (Yearbook for Sexual Intermediate Types), Vol. 6, 1904, page 737.
 Manfred Herzer email to Jonathan Ned Katz, 8/31/98.